 - One of Pepsi's Superbowl ads featured Elton John as a bored king who dropped various performers through a trap door in his throne room into the dungeon if they fail to entertain him.
 Naturally, the commercial ends with the king getting dropped through it himself by the ads hero, a singer played by X-Factor winner Melanie Amaro.

-- Used straight/spoofed in The Castle of Cagliostro; the titular castle is rife with secret passages, Portrait Painting Peepholes and of course trap doors.
+- Used straight/spoofed in The Castle of Cagliostro; the title castle is rife with secret passages, Portrait Painting Peepholes and of course trap doors.

 - When Lupin pays Clarisse a visit, the Count's men subtly herd him to the room's trap door and drop him like a bad habit.